ogochukwu-ezeogu/Heart-Disease-Risk-2026/README.md

 | False (no family history)	      |   1.000           |
 |  True (family history present)	|    1.257          |

+Outcome:
-Finding: patients with a family history of heart disease show approximately 26% higher risk than those without.
+Patients with a family history of heart disease show approximately 26% higher risk than those without.
 This is a smaller effect than current smoking status (84% higher), suggesting that in this dataset, smoking carries a higher relative risk than hereditary predisposition alone.

 LDL/HDL Ratio: Testing for a Significant Difference